thlorenz/nad/example/README.md

 ## Test It

-You can then run `hello.js` or `greeter.js` with the Node.js app open in Xcode and debug through the C++ code.
+You can then run `hello.js` or `greeter.js` with the node app open in Xcode and debug through the C++ code.